 In the absence of conditions conducive to return, the Georgian government continued its efforts to provide IDPs with alternative durable housing solutions, based generally on their vulnerability.
 According to information provided by the Georgian authorities, 1,117 IDP families were settled into newly constructed apartment blocks whilst another 1,680 were able to privatise their living spaces including in rehabilitated collective centres.
 IDPs also benefit from other accommodation programmes, including purchasing of rural houses in villages as well as various types of financial assistance to pay mortgages and rents.
 Concerns however persist about the precarious living conditions of a considerable number of IDPs, who still reside in deteriorating collective centres, as well as insufficient information about those who live in private accommodation.

 By comparison, fewer opportunities appear to be available in terms of the socio-economic integration of IDPs, the large majority of whom continue to depend on state assistance.
 It was reported that a 2-year project funded by the EU and implemented by the UN agencies which assisted the government in developing livelihoods for some 800 vulnerable IDP families mostly in the field of agriculture, was just completed in January.
-Access to employment but also healthcare and education continue to remain pressing problems often compounded by a lack of awareness regarding rights and entitlements (for example in relation to healthcare insurance).
+Access to employment but also some healthcare services and education continue to remain pressing problems often compounded by a lack of awareness regarding rights and entitlements (for example in relation to private healthcare insurance).

 At the same time, it is understood that the engagement of international donors in other major humanitarian crises elsewhere have led to a reduced funding of the government’s efforts.
 It is recalled that international humanitarian agencies have recommended that the government ends the “internally displaced person status” and implements the reform of the IDP assistance system while mainstreaming IDP priorities and needs into broader national, regional and local development plans.